 UMass Amherst has developed a comprehensive energy plan that maps out the next 10 years of energy usage for the campus.

 The CHP has helped to significantly reduce the campus’s greenhouse gases.

 The university designates millions of dollars for energy conservation projects that upgrade or replace inefficient physical structures and technologies on campus.

 The UMass Clean Energy Extension provides a resource to reduce market barriers and accelerate the adoption of clean energy for Massachusetts cities and towns, businesses, institutions, farms, low income and multiunit housing, and others.

-The university has installed a variety of solar panels across campus on rooftops and in parking lots.
+The university has installed over 5.5 MW of solar capacity across campus on rooftops and over parking lots.

 The Center has worked diligently to maintain and enhance wind energy education programs and research activities.